tanghui-cslt/Computational-Geometry/README.md

 * Windows

-you should set 2-Harmonic-1-form as Starup project firstly, and then run it.
+you should set 2-Harmonic-1-form as Startup project firstly,  then run it.

 * Linux